utkarsh-umang/Scale_Brands_Lab/README.md

 This will launch the application locally, allowing you to view it in your browser.

 ## About
-Website created using [bolt.new](https://bolt.new) and built with Vite, TypeScript, and React.
+Website built with Vite, TypeScript, and React.

 ## Technologies Used
 - **Vite**: For fast builds and hot-reloading